Creating and managing OAuth clients

 At minimum, select the checkbox to include the user_default scope.
 You can include other scopes in the configuration, but without user_default, installation will not work.

-See Creating an OAuth client for a full description of each available scope.
+See Available OAuth scopes for a full description of each available scope.

 -